chourmovs/moode_debian/README.md

-# Moode_docker
+# Moode_debian

-This bash script will allow you to setup a full fontionnal moode-player OS in a multicarch docker environment All the process is automated
+This bash script will allow you to setup a full fontionnal moode-player OS in a multicarch systemd podman environment All the process is automated
 &nbsp;  &nbsp;

 # What you get